 The organisers may supply each crew with two rally plates which carry the car's competition number (see Article 21.1).
-These must be fixed prior to Scrutineering to the front and rear of the car in a visible position for the duration of the rally.
-They must not cover the car's licence plates, event partially.
+These must be securely fixed prior to Scrutineering the start of the event to the front and rear of the car in a visible position for the duration of the rally.
+They must not cover the car's licence plates, event even partially.
 Adhesive competition number panels, approximately 300mm x 300mm, will be provided by the organisers.
-These must be fastened to the front doors or adjacent panels.
+These must be fastened on both sides of the car to the front doors or adjacent panels.
 All official identification must be visible at all times.